rafapm1999/rafapm1999/README.md

 # Who I am?

-My name is Rafa Portillo, an ambitious boy who loves to learn new things.
+My name is *Rafa Portillo*, an ambitious boy who loves to learn new things.